gvbgduh/starlette-cbge/README.md

     async def post(self, request_data: typing.Dict) -> aiosqlite.Row:
         """
-        Creates a new authors and returns the created record
+        Creates a new author and returns the created record
         """
         async with database.connection() as connection:
             raw_connection = connection.raw_connection